 Frowning, the man touched her thigh.
 “Listen, Mudblood, I’m tryin’ ‘o be a nice guy here, but you're makin' it difficult.”

 Suddenly, a cold voice intervened.
-“I believe she said that she’s fine.”
+“I believe she said no thank you.”

 Hermione looked up to see the stern, grey eyes of Draco Malfoy.
 His face was distorted in revulsion, his hand on his wand.